 The movie I am reviewing today qualifies most definitely as “An Anne Movie”.
-It is a musical and has an awesome cast: Hugh Jackman, Michelle Williams, Zac Efron and Zendaya.
+It is a musical and has an awesome cast: Hugh Jackman, Michelle Williams, Zac Efron, and Zendaya.
 It is called “The Greatest Showman” and was directed by Michael Gracey and written by Jenny Bicks and Bill Condon.
 It is the story of PT Barnum and his creation of live entertainment which later became known as Barnum & Bailey’s Circus and most certainly the birth of show business.

 I loved this movie.
 Hugh Jackman is a very talented singer and actor.
-The musical numbers were lively and put to a modern beat within the context of the 1800’s.
+The musical numbers were lively and put to a modern beat within the context of the 1800s.
 The themes were current: acceptance and courage stood out for me.
 PT Barnum came from a poor background and later had a family that he loved, to support.
 He dreamed big and those dreams became reality.
 The fame and glory got the best of him along the way, so redemption and humility were part of the story as well.
 It took place when the class system was in full swing in the world.

 As he created his show, Barnum brought in people for his show, who had been hidden in the shadows of everyday life.
 The bearded lady, the largest man on Earth, the most tattooed man, the smallest man, etc all were made to feel like stars when they performed.
-And the show became a hit, to many in the town.
+And the show became a hit, with many in the town.
 Others, who were not accepting of the odd performers remained enemies of PT Barnum and protested his spectacular show.

 The musical numbers were magical and memorable.
 Each of the main characters had singing numbers.
 Zac Efron and Zendaya were part of an inter-racial romance during a time that a relationship like theirs was not acceptable.
-There big number had amazing choreography involving heights, spinning and a rope, all at the same time they sang (beautifully I might add).
+Their big number had amazing choreography involving heights, spinning and a rope, all at the same time they sang (beautifully I might add).
 I call that “a triple threat” not to be missed.
-The song “This is Me” won Best Original Song this month at the Golden Globe Awards.
+The song “This Is Me” won Best Original Song this month at the Golden Globe Awards.
 It was sung by Keala Settle & The Greatest Showman Ensemble.